pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-with-k8s-part4/index.md

 - Networking
 - “Day 2” activities such as migrating node groups.

 In the previous post, we examined different methods for deploying applications.
 We worked through examples of a boilerplate deployment, to one using `ComponentResources` to automate deployment further, and deploying with Helm charts.
 In this installment, we’ll look at how to deploy stateful applications, such as databases, in Kubernetes.
-Unlike stateless applications, stateful apps require persistent and durable resources such as storage, which presents scaling and availability challenges.
+Unlike stateless applications, stateful apps require persistent storage, which presents scaling and availability challenges.

 <!--more-->